RobinNagpal/dodao-ui/tasks/all-tasks.md

 - [ ] upon completion, successful toast is missing just like the one on tidbit completion
 - [ ] only looks fine above 1024px, down that its all a mess so we can detect the screen size and show a message like view the demo on a large screen
 - [ ] Edit modal - bottom padding needs to be added to the box wrapper
+- [ ] Edit modal - summary error should be changed from "Excerpt is required" to "Summary is required"
+- [ ] Edit modal - add border to tooltip position dropdown

 # Login issue for admins